Plushtoast/dsa5-foundryVTT-wiki/en-create-world.md

 There is also a video to go with this tutorial: [Installing The Dark Eye in Foundry VTT](https://www.youtube.com/watch?v=bzgb_pmw-bs) (german only)

+# What is what
+When you start up Foundry for the first time, you see the main GUI.
+Before we can start a TDE game, we have to install the needed parts
+1. Game Worlds
+   This is where you can create one (or many) worlds, based on a game system.
+Every world has ONE designated game system.
+A game system can have many worlds based on it.
+The world contains your scenes, characters, journal entries etc.
+   It also contains a setup: selected options, player logins and password settings.
+2. Game Systems
+   Here, you can install and update game systems.
+They contain basic rules, character sheet templates etc.
+   It's quite technical, what you have to know: you NEED at least one game system, in our case that's DSA/TDE.
+3. Add-on Modules
+   There are hundreds of modules available.
+They can contain functionalities, token, scenes, sounds etc.
+   - Learn to use Foundry without modules first
+   - Test for compatibility before you use a module at all (in a separate test world)
+   - Additional content may be available as "Premium" modules for money.
+That's the case for TDE modules like Magic.
+After you purchase them, you have to enter the license information on the Foundry website.
+Afterwards, you can download it in here.

 # Preparation: Install game system and modules.
 Before creating a new world for DSA5, the game system must be installed.
 1. first *game systems* -> *install system*.